Whether you are a seasoned chess player, or a hobby gamer, you might wonder what this tactic is and if stalemate win or lose?

-For what reason should stalemate be a success for "rival A", if there are no legitimate moves for "rival B"?
+There’s no set number of moves till the stalemate, but for what reason should stalemate be a success for "rival A" if there are no legitimate moves for "rival B"?
 The undertaking for "rival A" is to checkmate the "rival B".
 He neglected.
 So why give him a full point?
-For many years stalemate was considered as a draw.
+For many years stalemate was considered a draw.
 Why change anything?

 How precisely does stalemating your adversary demonstrate that you are a superior player?
 Likewise, imagine a scenario in which the position is a common stalemate.